 Try as you might, you’ll never be 100% safe from these sorts of unwanted events.
 That’s why you’re always going to need a backup strategy to protect you.
-There’s no perfect backup plan because everyone’s circumstances are different, so here are some examples to help you weigh up the pros and cons:
+There’s no perfect plan because everyone’s circumstances are different.
+So here are some examples to help you weigh up the pros and cons.

 Possible Backup Strategies

-Whatever media you use you will need to decide where you are going to keep them.
+Whatever media you use, you’ll need to decide where you are going to keep them.
 But if it’s on-site, what happens if the building catches fire?
-Safety of the environment has to be one of your concerns, and you also need to think about climate control too, because magnetic media are picky about the conditions they are kept in.
+Safety of the environment has to be one of your concerns.
+And you also need to think about climate control too, because magnetic media are picky about the conditions they’re kept in.

 If this all sounds too complex then you can always employ a third party to do it for you.
-They look after everything and all you need to do is upload your backups to them.
+They look after everything and all you need to do is upload your backed up stuff to them.

-We mentioned some backup types in the preceding paragraph.
-The majority of network backup software, such as Microsoft Windows NT Backup and Windows 2000 Backup, supports five ways of backing up:
+We mentioned some of these in the preceding paragraph.
+The majority of network backup software, such as Microsoft Windows NT and Windows 2000 , supports five ways of backing up:

 Covers your most important system and data files.
 Restoring is no more complicated than just going to the most recent backup.

 This provides an extra copy of a backup, which might be useful to your accounts department for regular archiving and reporting.
-It backs up the same files as a normal backup but is slightly different.
+It backs up the same files as a normal one but is slightly different.
 A normal backup clears the archive bit associated with each backed up file and indicates that they’ve been backed up.
-But a copy backup doesn’t do this though, which means you can do it at any time without interrupting the cycle—the copy backup tape is separate from the backup cycle and you don’t need it to restore anything.
+But a copy doesn’t do this, which means you can do it at any time without interrupting the cycle.
+The copy backup tape is separate from the cycle and you don’t need it to restore anything.

 Copies whichever files have been created or modified since the most recent normal or incremental backup.
-The archive attributes of differential backup files aren’t cleared, which means that during the next differential backup these files will be backed up again.
-In terms of changes, differential backups will accumulate them as they go.
-This means that each differential backup in a given backup cycle has every file from the most recent differential backup, along with any files changed since the last time it was done.
-So, when you want to restore, you’ll typically just use the normal backup and the most recent differential backup from the current backup cycle to do it.
+The archive attributes of differential backup files aren’t cleared.
+Which means that during the next differential backup, these files will be backed up again.
+In terms of changes, differential ones will accumulate them as they go.
+So with each differential one, in a given cycle, there’s every file from the most recent one.
+Along with any files changed since the last time it was done.
+So, when you want to restore, you’ll typically just use the normal backup and the most recent differential one from the current cycle to do it.

 Copies every file that’s been updated on the day this is performed.
-This is useful for when you want to know there’s a backup of everything that’s been done that day.
-It’s useful and it doesn’t interfere with the backup cycle in any way.
+This is useful for when you want to know there’s everything backed up for all that has been done that day.
+It’s useful and it doesn’t interfere with the cycle in any way.

 The Effects of Backup Operations